 Plaintiff was in his pump house when a gas explosion erupted from his water well, causing the plaintiff to suffer burns to his face and arm area.
 The suit was filed against the gas company for drilling wells in a manner that allowed natural gas to escape into the water table, thereby causing the explosion.
 During the trial, it was revealed that not only was the gas well next to plaintiff’s house drilled this way, but also gas wells all over eastern Kentucky.

-Trial resulted in a verdict of $20,050,323.57 in compensatory damages and $250,000,000 in punitive damages.
+Trial resulted in a total verdict of $270,050,323.57 ($20,050,323.57 in compensatory damages and $250,000,000 in punitive damages.)
 It is believed to be the largest single-plaintiff verdict in the Commonwealth of Kentucky.
 The case was subsequently settled prior to appeal for a confidential amount substantially less than the verdict.

 Plaintiff was severely injured when a utility truck came crashing through a parking lot and struck her parked car.
 Defendant stated that immediately prior to the collision, he had a severe asthma attack and he was unconscious at the time of the wreck.
 Evidence was presented at trial that defendant knew or should have known that he had the potential to blackout while driving on the road in the large utility truck.